 How can this be possible?
 When you detox with no medication to reduce the likelihood of relapse, your tolerance to pain pills or heroin lowers.
 This means that should you choose to use again after detox, you are at increased risk of overdose.
 This is why it’s vital to provide medication to prevent relapse.
 But this isn’t the case in most rehabs in America.
 Adam Bisaga explains, “Because detoxification not followed by a medication to prevent relapse increases the risk of drug-related death, some would call this an “iatrogenic” (caused by treatment) death.”

 What is the recommended treatment?
 Medication.

 If science says that rehab isn’t the way to recover from opioid addiction, then what is?
-Medication-assisted treatment, which refers to using a medication like buprenorphine or methadone together with therapy, has been proven to cut death rates in half for those struggling with opioid addiction.
+Medication like buprenorphine (known by popular brand name Suboxone) or methadone, together with therapy, have been proven to cut death rates in half for those struggling with opioid addiction.
 It increases chance of recovery, and those improved recovery outcomes result in lower HIV transmission, improved social functioning, and reduced criminal behavior.

 So why is there such a disconnect between rehab and reality?

 Traditionally, addiction treatment has been handled outside of medical care.
 Addiction has been seen as everything from a moral failing, to a spiritual malady.
 Regardless of your personal belief about addiction, it’s now understood as a brain disease.
 Why is this?
 Because when you drink alcohol or use drugs regularly, they change the way your brain works.
 And like other brain issues, depression or epilepsy, addiction is being brought into the light of medical treatment.